 Parents play a crucial role in a child’s treatment because they need to create an environment that supports what the child learns in therapy.
 The first step is educating parents about the disorder and separating disorder signs and symptoms from normal child behaviors.
 Parents learn to recognize their child’s anger triggers, how their emotions and behaviors affect their child’s, and how to manage their own emotional responses to the child’s issues.
 They need to ignore and not reinforce unwanted behavior and to reward the child’s use of appropriate coping mechanisms.
 Additionally, parents learn the importance of a structured environment: a regular routine for eating, sleeping, play, and school.

-There are no medications approved for this disorder by the Food and Drug Administration currently.
+The Food and Drug Administration has not approved any medications for this disorder.
 Most available research points to medications like Risperdal (risperidone) and Depakote (divalproex) because of their utility in treating mood instability in Bipolar Disorder.
-Stimulants like Ritalin (methylphenidate) have been shown to reduce aggression in children with coexisting Attention Deficit/Hyperactivity Disorder.
+Stimulants like Ritalin (methylphenidate) can reduce aggression in children with coexisting Attention Deficit/Hyperactivity Disorder.
 Unfortunately, these medications have not been studied enough yet for this disorder to make them go-to choices for treatment.

 Managing Disruptive Mood Dysregulation Disorder